MuhammadAkkad/Android-Skills-demonstration/README.md

 some of the technologies used:

-MVVM architechture
+MVVM architechture,
-Kotlin
+Kotlin,
-Room databse
+Room databse,
-Hilt DI
+Hilt DI,
-Coroutines
+Coroutines,
-RetroFit2
+RetroFit2,
-Picasso
+Picasso,
 and more...